WebsecLabs/sql-injection-knowledge-base/src/content/mariadb/server-mac-address.md

 - Each UUID() call generates a new value, but the MAC portion may be consistent
 - UUID_SHORT() does not contain MAC address information
 - In containerized environments, the MAC may be virtualized
+- Calling UUID() repeatedly in the same query produces independent values with no guarantee the MAC segment remains consistent.
+For consistency and better performance, capture UUID() once (e.g., in a user variable or subquery) and reuse that value.